imranalmunyeem/ILibrary_BuyBooksOnline_MVC/README.md

 ##### What appsettings.json contains in c# MVC?
     --- appsettings.json file is commonly used to store configuration settings that are used by the application.
     --- These settings can include various parameters, connection strings, API keys, and other configuration values that affect the behavior of the application.

+##### What program.cs contains in MVC?
+    --- Program.cs file contains the entry point of your application.
+    --- It's the starting point where the application is configured and executed.
+    --- The contents of Program.cs can vary depending on the version of .NET you're using and the specific configuration of your application.
+    --- CreateHostBuilder method sets up the configuration and initializes the web host.
+    --- UseStartup<Startup>() specifies the Startup class that configures the services and middleware for the application.
+    --- app.Environment.IsDevelopment() checks whether the application is running in development mode.
+    --- app.UseExceptionHandler("/Home/Error"); adds exception handling middleware to catch and handle exceptions that occur during request processing.
+If the application is not in development mode, it redirects to the "Error" action of the "Home" controller.
+    --- app.UseHsts(); adds HTTP Strict Transport Security (HSTS) middleware to enforce secure connections.
+    --- app.UseHttpsRedirection(); adds middleware to redirect HTTP requests to HTTPS.
+    --- app.UseStaticFiles(); adds middleware to serve static files (like CSS, JavaScript, images) directly to clients.
+    --- app.UseRouting(); adds routing middleware to determine which controller and action should handle the incoming request.
+    --- app.UseAuthorization(); adds middleware for authorization, allowing you to restrict access to certain parts of the application based on user roles or policies.
+    --- app.MapControllerRoute(...); configures a default controller route.
+It maps URL patterns to controller actions.
+In this case, the default route maps to the "Index" action of the "Home" controller.
+    --- app.Run(); This line starts the application and listens for incoming HTTP requests.
+The application will continue running until it's explicitly stopped.